graphgeeks-lab/baml-for-graph-101/README.md

 The steps are as follows:

 1. Sketch a schema for the knowledge graph.
-2. Use BAML to prompt an LLM to extract structured data from the raw articles.
+2. Use a series of BAML functions to prompt an LLM to extract structured data from the raw articles.
   - Agent 1: Classify a news article as either a merger, acquisition, or neither.
   - Agent 2: Extract the information from articles that are about mergers into `data/mergers.json`.
   - Agent 3: Extract the information from articles that are about acquisitions into `data/acquisitions.json`.